 Sage Business Cloud Accounting (not Sage 50, an entirely different solution) is one of the most sophisticated accounting platforms on the market.
 Sage Business Cloud operates as a fully functioning accounting system, including general ledger, A/P, A/R, and payroll.
 Sage predates Intuit as one of the biggest accounting solutions providers in the world and has made a fantastic product with Sage Business Cloud Accounting.
 Unlike other platforms, Sage is getting better, not worse, with time.

 The features available with the Sage Business Cloud Accounting platform include:

 - Full accounts payable (Basic)

 - Full accounts receivable functionality (Basic)

 - Inventory management (Basic)

 - Integrated payroll (Basic)

 - Job costing (Premium)

 - Industry-specific support (Quantum)

-Sage is also priced very affordably.
-It offers 2 simple packages, “Accounting Start” ($10 a month) and “Accounting”($25 a month).
+Sage is also reasonably priced.
+It offers two simple packages, “Accounting Start” ($10 a month) and “Accounting”($25 a month).
 Sage also offers a free 30 day trial on both packages.
-The accounting start package is limited, offering the ability to create invoices, track what is owed, and connect to your bank.
+The accounting start package is limited, offering to create invoices, track what is owed, and connect to your bank.
 The Accounting package will further include: